 We Will Protect Your Rights

 While insurance companies may try to trick you into giving a statement that can be twisted, Mike Rafi knows better.
-Most communication will be handled through your lawyer, so you won’t be bothered by calls every other hour and Mike will give you updates on your case routinely.
+Most communication will be handled through your lawyer so that you won’t be bothered by calls every other hour, and Mike will give you updates on your case routinely.

 Don’t Pay Unless We Win Your Case

 With absolutely no risk to you, Mike will put up all court costs and fees for your lawsuit.
 Mike does this because he only takes cases he believes he can win, so if he does lose, you pay nothing, and his firm absorbs the cost of the lawsuit.